openjdk/jdk/src/java.base/share/man/java.md

 `-XX:MaxGCPauseMillis=`*time*
 :   Sets a target for the maximum GC pause time (in milliseconds).
 This is a
     soft goal, and the JVM will make its best effort to achieve it.
-Only G1 supports a maximum GC pause time target.
-The default value is 200 milliseconds.
+Only G1 and Parallel supports a maximum GC pause time target.
+For G1, the default maximum pause time target is 200 milliseconds.
+Parallel do not use a pause time goal by default.

     The following example shows how to set the maximum target pause time to 500
     ms: